 2. Be supplement savvy

-Lots of us only think about packing in extra vitamins once we actually feel unwell, but our immune systems function best if they’re supported continually, so consider starting to take a quality multivitamin now, if you don’t already.
+Many people only think about packing in extra vitamins once you actually feel unwell, but your immune system functions best if its supported continually.
 “You want to try and maintain a strong immune system so that it’s able to deal with the bugs and colds that are thrown at it during the winter months.
 You don’t really ‘boost’ your immune system as such, but make it more efficient and able to do its job,” explains Mr Hobson.
-“As a general all-rounder, a multivitamin and mineral is a good, cost-effective way to fill any shortfalls in your diet, and supply you with the nutrients typically associated with immunity, such as zinc and vitamin C.
+“A multivitamin and mineral is a good, cost-effective way to fill any shortfalls in your diet, and supply you with the nutrients typically associated with immunity, such as zinc and vitamin C.

 “There are some nutrients that are typically lacking in the diet during winter, such as vitamin D, so I would advise taking this from autumn onwards,” he adds.
 “You may also want to think about taking a probiotic as your gut bacteria is very involved in immunity.”